 Are you seeking advanced leadership roles in public health and healthcare?
 If so, the two main doctoral degrees awarded are: the DrPH and PHD in Public Health.
 Do you have the Master of Public Health or its equivalent?
 Are you intending to pursue or advance a professional practice career in the field?
 Or. are you seeking to lead a team or initiative?
 If so, either the Doctor of Philosophy or the Doctor of Public Health degree (DrPH Programs) warrants consideration.

-DrPH and PhD in Public Health: Program Basics
+DrPH Programs and PhD Programs in Public Health: Basics

 DID YOU KNOW?
 Some health educator positions require a doctoral degree.
 Graduate programs are commonly in community health education, school health education, public health education, or health promotion (BLS)[ii].

 DrPH vs. PhD in Public Health: Which one is best for you?

 In the field of public health, the highest scholarly awards include the Doctor of Public Health (DrPH) and the Doctor of Philosophy (Ph.D.).[iii]
 Ascertaining which one is best for you comes down to identifying your goals as well as the differences between the two degrees.
 Essentially, the DrPH is regarded as a professional leadership degree.
 The Ph.D. as more of an academic degree[iv].